 The second half of Granny’s Rule enables you to reduce that total to something manageable.
 Here’s how it works:

-Finding the agents YOU want
+Finding the literary agents YOU want

 Take your longlist and pick out any literary agents that you especially like the sound of: